Hong Kong Airlines: 2006–2010: Change of ownership and fleet expansion

 On 24 October 2008, in preparation for the arrival of the Airbus A330-200 wide-body aircraft, the airline announced plans to adjust personnel and fleet composition.
-The new aircraft were to provide medium haul passenger and cargo services to the Middle East and Australia.
+The new aircraft was to provide medium-haul passenger and cargo services to the Middle East and Australia.

 2010–2012: Growth and expansion

-On 8 June 2010, Hong Kong Airlines completed their flight certification from Hong Kong to Beijing, earning an Air Operator's Certificate for the Airbus A330 operations from the Hong Kong Civil Aviation Department.
+On 8 June 2010, Hong Kong Airlines completed their flight certification from Hong Kong to Beijing, earning an air operator's certificate for the Airbus A330 operations from the Hong Kong Civil Aviation Department.
 Scheduled flights to Moscow were launched later that month.

 In September 2010, the airline introduced its first Airbus A330F cargo freighter, on a route from Hong Kong to Hangzhou.
 It officially joined the IATA the next month.

 In 2011, Hong Kong Airlines was awarded a 4-star rating by Skytrax.
-Passenger traffic exceeded one million passengers serving 19 destinations.
+Its passenger traffic exceeded one million, serving 19 destinations.

-On 8 March 2012, the airline launched daily flights from Hong Kong to London Gatwick airport with an Airbus A330-200 aircraft.
-It operated as an all Club Class service, featuring 34 "Club Premier" (business class lie-flat beds) and 82 "Club Classic" (cradle style recliner business class) seats, the service lasted only six months.
+On 8 March 2012, the airline launched daily flights from Hong Kong to London Gatwick Airport with an Airbus A330-200 aircraft.
+It operated as an all-Club Class service, featuring 34 "Club Premier" (business class lie-flat beds) and 82 "Club Classic" (cradle style recliner business class) seats.
+The service lasted only six months.

 2012–2016: Repositioning

-In 2013, Hong Kong Airlines concluded a system-wide strategy review to determine its priority routes for the immediate future with key focus areas on the Asia Pacific region during this period.
-One new route was established when the Hong Kong-Maldives service was inaugurated.
+In 2013, Hong Kong Airlines concluded a system-wide strategy review to determine its priority routes for the immediate future with key focus areas on the Asia–Pacific region during this period.
+One new route was established when the Hong Kong–Maldives service was inaugurated.
 Total passenger traffic had reached over four million and the last of its Boeing aircraft were retired.

 In 2014, Hong Kong Airlines launched new passenger routes between Hong Kong and Ho Chi Minh City, Tianjin and Kagoshima; they also increased daily flight frequency to Beijing and Shanghai.
 The airline's lounge service was relaunched as "Club Bauhinia" on 27 June 2014.

-In February 2015, Hong Kong Airlines signed a sub-lease with the Airport Authority Hong Kong to develop a flight training center on a 0.6 hectare plot near the southeast perimeter of the Hong Kong International Airport.
-In March 2015, the airline joined the Executive Committee of the Board of Airline Representatives in Hong Kong (BAR HK), holding hands with another almost 80 airlines to improve the commercial and operational conditions for airlines active in Hong Kong.
-On 28 December 2015, Hong Kong Airlines flight HX658 bound for Okinawa became the first departure from the HKIA Midfield Concourse (MFC).
+In February 2015, Hong Kong Airlines signed a sub-lease with the Airport Authority Hong Kong to develop a flight training center on a 0.6 hectare plot near the southeast perimeter of Hong Kong International Airport (HKIA).
+In March 2015, the airline joined the executive committee of the Board of Airline Representatives in Hong Kong (BAR HK), holding hands with another almost 80 airlines to improve the commercial and operational conditions for airlines active in Hong Kong.
+On 28 December 2015, Hong Kong Airlines flight HX658 bound for Okinawa became the first departure from the HKIA Midfield Concourse.